NSDrowned/ts-carousel/README.md

 # ts-carousel
-A simple image carousel in typescript
+A simple image carousel in react + typescript